-- Baix Empordà of Catalonia – Just off Far de Sant Sebastià, Ullastres I, II and III are underwater pyramids reaching to within 7 metres/23 feet of the surface.
+- Baix Empordà of Catalonia - Just off Far de Sant Sebastià, Ullastres I, II and III are rock pinnacles reaching to within 7 metres/23 feet of the surface.
 They are draped in colorful gorgonians and are home to prolific sea bass, mackerel, wrasse and nudibranchs.
-There are also several wrecks of ships that passed too close, struck the pyramids, and sank.
+There are also several wrecks that passed too close, struck the rocks, and sank.

-- Furió Fitó – Located just off of the Cape of Begur is one of the Mediterranean coast’s most amazing underwater rock formations.
+- Furió Fitó - Located just off of the Cape of Begur is one of the Mediterranean coast’s most amazing underwater rock formations.
 This enormous submerged massif begins at 14 metres/45 feet before dropping down to 55 metres/180 feet.
-The north wall features immense gorgonians and incredibly colorful coral formations.
-Depending on the time of year, this area also hosts octopus, snapper, grouper, rays and silver-plated walls of barracuda patrolling for food.
+The north wall features gigantic gorgonians and incredibly colorful coral formations.
+This area also hosts octopus, snapper, grouper and rays.

 Want to know more?
 Visit ScubaEarth® for further information on thousands of dive sites, marine species, destination essentials and more.

 Visibility – Depending on the region and the dive site, visibility can range from 3-50 meters/10-160 feet.